 Or, it could be that you fell into medical writing naturally after writing a random health-related article or blog post.

-Regardless of the career path you took to get here, one thing remains consistent: there’s no cookie-cutter training to be a medical writer.
+Regardless of the career path you took to get here, one thing remains consistent: there’s no cookie-cutter training in medical writing.

 This can be good news for medical writers.
 With such diversity of background and skills, medical writers can use the available training programs and health writing courses to build their own careers and choose the type of medical writing work they want to do.